MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-iwa.md

 Integrated Windows authentication enables users to log in with their Windows credentials and experience single-sign on (SSO), using Kerberos or NTLM.

 ## Reason integrated windows authentication fails
-There are three main reason why integrated windows authentication will fail.
+There are three main reasons why integrated windows authentication will fail.
 They are:
 	- Service Principal Name(SPN) misconfiguration
 	- Channel Binding Token
 	- Internet Explorer configuration